 In Greece, souvlaki is amongst one of the most popular dishes.
 It’s usually made with pork, peppers & onions.
 The word souvlaki comes from a Medieval Greek word that simply means skewers.

-Here, I decided to make pork souvlaki, or pork skewers, and then smoother them with a Honey BBQ sauce.
+Here, I decided to make pork souvlaki or pork skewers, and then smoother them with a BBQ sauce.
 The result was amazing.

 Another Greek trick used here is that I sprinkled everything with lemon juice.
 They believe this helps with digestion.
 It might be true, but for me, the addition of lemon juice adds some needed acidity and balances out the dish beautifully.

 And when you grill the lemons, they will have a nice charred taste and a lot of juice.
 Don’t skip this part, it really makes the recipe pop!

 How to Make Grilled Pork Souvlaki